percona/pmm-doc/docs/get-started/roles-and-permissions/access_roles.md

 # Access roles in PMM

 Roles are a vital part of Access Management.
 Roles provide users with access to specific, role-based metrics.
-Roles in PMM allow administrators to define what kind of access users have to metrics.

 ## Enabling access roles in PMM

 You can enable access roles in PMM as follows: